-This model scenario assumes the full, original constructed storage of the reservoir and does not take into account sedimentation effects, since it is the assumption of TCEQ for permitting purposes that a water rights holder with storage could elect to completely dredge and restore their permitted reservoir capacity at any point in time.
+This model scenario assumes the full, original constructed storage of the reservoir and does not take into account sedimentation effects, since it is the assumption of TCEQ for permitting purposes that a water rights holder with storage could elect to completely dredge and restore their permitted reservoir capacity at any point in time; however, dredging is a highly unlikely and not economically feasible scenario.
 This assumption is adequate for permitting but may affect the interpretation of the modeled results.
 In addition, the WAM is constructed to reflect only the water rights in the basin.
 This assumption may also affect the results for Wright Patman Lake, as the USACE's 10 cfs minimum flow releases at Texarkana Dam are not in the WAM, because those releases are not specified in the water right.
+This assumption also does not include minimum cfs releases to meet GPI's requirement for the dam diversion point (reference Appendix I).

 The current TWDB 2016 Region D Water Plan accommodates some of the above considerations as TWDB regulations require consistency with the WAM Run 3 assumptions; however, variations are allowed to accommodate verifiable changes where appropriate.
-For example, sedimentation rates were estimated using the original area/capacity of Wright Patman Lake to the surveyed capacities developed in the 2010 TWDB Volumetric Survey of Wright Patman Lake and a simple straight-line assumption regarding the distribution of the sediment was adopted to reflect the order of magnitude of potential impacts of sedimentation to the area/capacity of the reservoir.
+For example, sedimentation rates were estimated using the original area/capacity of Wright Patman Lake to the surveyed capacities developed in the 2010 TWDB Volumetric Survey of Wright 4-12 October 5, 2018 - FINAL REPORT

+Patman Lake and a simple straight-line assumption regarding the distribution of the sediment was adopted to reflect the order of magnitude of potential impacts of sedimentation to the area/capacity of the reservoir.
 With these assumptions, the resultant 2020 yield of the reservoir was reported to be 294,000 ac-ft/yr.
 Region D recently adopted a more complex formula developed by the USACE and Bureau of Reclamation to estimate sediment inflows and locations for use in Region D's portion of the 2020 State Water Plan.
 Riverbend WRD is unsure how this newly adopted methodology will impact sedimentation rates if the same inaccurate data is utilized in process.
 Ultimately, accurate determinations of sediment inflow and resulting reservoir capacities is critical.
 A new sedimentation and volumetric study must be conducted to ensure that internal distribution in the reservoir is not being counted towards the sedimentation rate.
-Thereafter, the most reliable information would come from periodic accurate sediment surveys.
+Thereafter, the most reliable information would come from periodic, accurate volumetric and sediment surveys.